rexfaq/rexfaq/README.md

 Big pay days.

 **22) Does BPD appears on the dashboard only if win?
-And If I don’t claim by the time the next auction starts do you lose it?**
+And If I don’t claim by the time the next auction starts do I lose it?**

 Yes.
 No.

 **23) How do I achieve ULTRA REXICAN status?**